Procedures for Patients During COVID-19

 At PhysioMira Physiotherapy the safety of our patients and our staff is paramount.
-Our mission is to provide safe an effective care.
+We remain uncompormizing in our mission is to provide safe an effective care.
 We are taking every precaution to reduce the risk of transmission of COVID-19.
 This means we are following special procedures to protect our patients and our staff.
-The procedures are based on the recommendations by the Government of Ontario, the Chief Medical Office, and the College Of Physiotherapists of Ontario.
+The procedures are based on the recommendations by the Government of Ontario, the Chief Medical Office, Region of Waterloo, and the College Of Physiotherapists of Ontario.

 Procedures for Patients